M6GSN/ASL_Cloud/README.md

 # ASL_Cloud
-A guide to setting up a AllStarLink node in the cloud
+A guide to setting up a radio-less AllStarLink node in the cloud

  [What you need](#needed)